acidburn0zzz/prospero/docs/DEVELOPMENT_GUIDE.md

 #### 5. Run Prospéro

-Run Prospéro as services defined in Procfile.
+Run Web and Worker processes of Prospéro as defined in Procfile.
 ```sh
 foreman start
 ```